DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Then there is ‘run and gun’ shooting, any situation that requires the guerilla-style ability to get in, get your shots and get out.

 In run-and-gun scenarios, cinema cameras like URSA and REDs are not meant (and would be impossible to use).
 They require time to set up properly and are primarily designed for studio work with controlled lighting.

 However, Sony FS5/FS7s prove an exception to this rule and can easily be used as run and gun cameras.

 With in-built image stabilization, camcorders are fully intended for run and gun.
 Cinema cameras generally are not.

-The Sony FS-series is somewhat unique in this regard, as they are cinema cameras intended for documentary-style shooting – they are similar to ENG cameras in this respect.
+The Sony FS and FX series are somewhat unique in this regard, as they are cinema cameras intended for documentary-style shooting – they are similar to ENG cameras in this respect.